 The panelists highlighted how the color of one’s skin can be a prominent factor in the success of an organization.
 Dr. Abhishek Bhati, who has conducted research on the effects of racial bias on funding, emphasizes that race inevitably affects access to capital, networks, and development opportunities.
 He mentions, “Social networks are attuned to wealth; you need to have time and resources in order to go out to meet people… If you are more towards the lighter skin tone, you’re more likely to be invited.”

-The panelists also discussed about how donors’ efforts may stem from a place of sympathy, compassion, or even guilt, but can become imposing to communities on the receiving end when it removes a group’s sense of agency and ability to help themselves.
+The panelists also discussed about how donors’ efforts may stem from a place of sympathy, compassion, or even guilt, but can become imposing to communities on the receiving end when they remove a group’s sense of agency and ability to help themselves.
 Inherent forms of classism that exist in philanthropy and explained the importance of utilizing multiple perspectives from those working on the frontlines and the served communities.
 Centering the lived experiences of beneficiaries is only part of the process.
 Limay Ho shared their insight as a funder on how organizations and philanthropic initiatives can think about historical circumstances leading to the racial inequities that exist today.
 Individuals from historically underserved communities often face constant pressure to have to pitch themselves and sell their stories convincingly for funding.
 Ho described, “It’s really unfair to keep on trying to extract stories from people and not participate in the truth telling.”
 They emphasize the importance of considering the history of racism, the entities that have benefited from it, and how to be accountable to it.

 -by Bing Liang